yiisoft/yii-bulma/docs/guide/en/panel.md

 `tabsAttributes(array $value)` | HTML attributes for the tabs container tag. | `[]`
 `template(string $value)` | String the template for rendering panel. | `{panelBegin}{panelHeading}{panelTabs}{panelItems}{panelEnd}`

-### Tabs structure is an array of the following structure:
+### Tabs structure is an array of the following structure

 ```php
 [